Key Takeaways

 The accounting profession has always had a nuanced relationship with technology.
 While calculators and spreadsheets were quickly embraced for their alignment with our profession’s focus on accuracy, more transformative technologies like cloud computing initially met resistance.
 This hesitation reflected our industry’s careful, methodical approach to change.

-Cloud-based accounting software provides the flexibility and scalability needed to enhance productivity.
+Cloud-based software provides the flexibility and scalability needed to enhance productivity.
 While many of us have adopted cloud solutions for tax preparation and bookkeeping (and reaped the benefits), one area often lags behind: practice management.
 Let’s talk about why this matters so much to your firm’s future and the day-to-day experience of everyone on your team.

 The Constraints of Traditional Systems